-Despite the pomp, a cloud still hangs over the Beijing Olympics, or as some have dubbed it: Greijing.
-Pollution persists in the capital -- resisting China's efforts to clean the air.
+GELLERMAN: Despite the pomp, a cloud still hangs over the Beijing Olympics, or as some have dubbed it: Greijing.
+Pollution persists in the capital- resisting China's efforts to clean the air.
 But, there may be clearer skies on the horizon: a new report says China is in the process of cleaning up not just its act but other countries' as well.

 The report, "China's Clean Revolution," was written by the independent organization The Climate Group.
 Changhua Wu, co-author of the study says, China is working on many different green technologies:

-In 2007, China invested about $12 billion in renewable energy technologies -- that's second only to Germany.
+GELLERMAN: I understand that in 2007, China invested, what, $12 billion in renewable energy technologies and that's second only to Germany.
+Why are renewables getting so much attention in China right now then?